Vaccines — What You Need to Know

 If you became pregnant after receiving your first shot of a COVID-19 vaccine that requires two doses (i.e., Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine), you should get your second shot and a booster to get as much protection as possible.
 If you experience fever following vaccination, you should consider taking acetaminophen because fever—for any reason—has been associated with adverse pregnancy outcomes.

 Although the overall risk of severe illness is low, pregnant and recently pregnant people are at an increased risk for severe illness from COVID-19 when compared with non-pregnant people.
 Severe illness includes illness that requires hospitalization, intensive care, need for a ventilator or special equipment to breathe, or illness that results in death.
 Additionally, pregnant people with COVID-19 are at increased risk of preterm birth and might be at increased risk of other adverse pregnancy outcomes compared with pregnant women without COVID-19.

 Are COVID-19 vaccines safe?

-The U.S. Food and Drug Administration (FDA) has fully authorized the Pfizer mRNA vaccine to be safe and effective for use in preventing serious illness from COVID-19.
-The FDA has also provided Emergency Use Authorizations (EUA) to the Moderna as well as the Johnson & Johnson COVID-19 vaccines, for preventing COVID-19.
-For FDA approval, large clinical trials must be conducted with the findings about the known and potential benefits of a COVID-19 vaccine outweighing the known and potential risks of the vaccine.
+The U.S. Food and Drug Administration (FDA) has approved or provided emergency use authorization (EUA) for COVID-19 vaccines that have been shown to be effective and that meet rigorous safety criteria from manufacturers data from large clinical trials.
+The known and potential benefits of a COVID-19 vaccine must outweigh the known and potential risks of the vaccine.
 Learn more about how federal agencies are ensuring the safety of COVID-19 vaccines in the United States.